 Article by G.M.
 Filisko

 G.M.
-Filisko is an attorney and award-winning writer who’s had more than 10 appraisals performed on her properties in the past 20 years.
+Filisko is an attorney and award-winning writer who made strategic price reductions that led to the sale of a Wisconsin property.
 A frequent contributor to many national publications including Bankrate.com, REALTOR® Magazine, and the American Bar Association Journal, she specializes in real estate, business, personal finance, and legal topics.